What Does Collision Insurance Cover?

 #2: Your Deductible Amount

+Consider the deductible you’d have to pay in the event of an accident.
 Your deductible amount is the amount of cash you pay out of pocket before your collision insurance comes into play.

 For example: Let's say your vehicle repair or replacement cost is $10,000.
 If your deductible is $1,000, that means you pay $1,000 before your insurance pays the remaining $9,000 to fix your vehicle.